 Invasive testing such as upper endoscopy may be needed and biopsies can be taken to evaluate for the presence of h. pylori.
 Please see your gastroenterologist for evaluations of symptoms and formulation of an effective treatment plan.

 Doctor’s Note: This information is only intended to provide general information pertaining to H. pylori, not definitive medical advice.
 Please consult our NYC H. pylori specialists about your specific condition for a conclusive diagnosis.
-Only trained, experienced gastroenterologists like our doctors can determine an accurate H. pylori diagnosis and proper treatment.
+Only trained, experienced H. pylori specialists like ours can determine an accurate H. pylori diagnosis and proper treatment.

 (212) 427-8761 Manhattan Gastroenterology (Midtown) 51 East 25th Street Ste 407, NY 10010